 • Infertility is not considered to be more prevalent in patients with multiple sclerosis.

-• Fertility can be potentially be affected by different factors, including symptomatic medications and sexual dysfunction.
+• Fertility can potentially be affected by different factors, including medication side effects and sexual dysfunction.

 • There is no conclusive evidence to support a direct effect of multiple sclerosis on fertility but several studies have reported that women and men with multiple sclerosis have fewer children than healthy controls.

 • Potential factors that can affect fertility in patients with multiple sclerosis include sexual dysfunction, endocrine abnormalities, and treatment side effects.